UnderscoreOfficial/django-ecommerce-group-project/README.md

 ## orders:

 This app is responsible for managing orders and their status.
 It typically includes models for orders and related objects, such as order items and shipping information, and views and templates for displaying and updating order status.

-## users:

-This app is responsible for managing user authentication and profiles.
-It typically includes views and templates for user registration, login, and logout, as well as models for user profiles and related objects, such as addresses and payment methods.